feathersjs/feathers/website/content/api/events.md

 ## Custom events

 By default, real-time clients will only receive the [standard events](#service-events).
-However, it is possible to define a list of custom events that should also be sent to the client when registering the service with [app.use](./application##use-path-service-options), when `service.emit('customevent', data)` is called on the server.
+However, it is possible to define a list of custom events that should also be sent to the client when registering the service with [app.use](./application#usepath-service--options), when `service.emit('customevent', data)` is called on the server.
 The `context` for custom events won't be a full hook context but just an object containing `{ app, service, path, result }`.

-::warning[important]
+::warning[Important]
 Custom events can only be sent from the server to the client, not the other way (client to server).
 A [custom service](./services) should be used for those cases.
 ::